mkassa1/emoji-app/README.md

 (12) Stop Server.java to stop the Server.
 The Sender and Receiver client programs close on their own.

 *Note: Update 'turns.txt' with the number of rounds before a swap in order to see how the Sender and Receiver are able to swap turns.
+A value of -1 = no swap.